Simultaneous stationary reflection and square sequences: Introduction

 \section{Introduction}

 The investigation of the tension between compactness and incompactness phenomena in set theory has been a fruitful line of research, touching on aspects of large cardinals, inner model theory, combinatorial set theory, and cardinal arithmetic.
 Prominent among incompactness principles in set theory are square principles.
 Square principles were first introduced by Jensen, and variations have been defined by a number of researchers since then.
 A notable weakening, which we study here, is due to Todorcevic.
 On the other hand, stationary reflection is an important compactness phenomenon.
 It was known early on that Jensen's original square principle is incompatible with stationary reflection.
-Subsequent work, particularly \cite{Magidor-Cummings-Foreman-Squares}, indicates that weakenings of Jensen's square principle are compatible with some amount of stationary reflection but preclude stronger forms of simultaneous stationary reflection.
-In this paper, we continue this vein of research by considering the relationship between a hierarchy of weakenings of Todorcevic's square principle and simultaneous stationary reflection.
+Subsequent work, particularly \cite{Magidor-Cummings-Foreman-Squares}, indicates that weakenings of Jensen's square principle are compatible with certain forms of stationary reflection but preclude stronger forms of simultaneous stationary reflection.
+In \cite{FontanellaHayut}, Fontanella and the first author show that Todorcevic's square principle $\square(\kappa)$ is compatible with a strong form of stationary reflection, known as \emph{Delta reflection}, at $\aleph_{\omega^2 + 1}$.
+In this paper, we continue this line of research by considering the relationship between a hierarchy of weakenings of Todorcevic's square principle and simultaneous stationary reflection.

 Our notation is for the most part standard.
 We use \cite{jech} as a standard reference for undefined terms.
 If $A$ is a set of ordinals, then $\otp(A)$ denotes the order type of $A$ and $\acc(A)$ denotes the set of accumulation points of $A$ below the strong supremum of $A$, i.e. the set $\{\beta \mid \beta < \sup(\{\alpha + 1 \mid \alpha \in A\})$ and $\beta = \sup(A \cap \beta)$\}.
 If $\kappa < \lambda$ are infinite cardinals, with $\kappa$ regular, then $S^\lambda_\kappa = \{\alpha < \lambda \mid \cf(\alpha) = \kappa\}$. $S^\lambda_{<\kappa}$, $S^\lambda_{\geq \kappa}$, and similar expressions are interpreted in the obvious way.